Felipe-Dabbah/-dft_letters/README.md

-# How many epicycles would be required to draw out letter "A" using the Fourier Transform algorithm
+# How many epicycles would be required to draw out letter "A" using the Fourier Transform algorithm (DFT)
 Fourier